Leica M10 vs Sony A7 III

 |Sony A7« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7|

-Both the M10 and the A7 III are recent models that feature in their makers' current product line-up.
+Both the M10 and the A7 III are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the A7 III followed on from the Sony A7 II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 Review summary: Leica M10 vs Sony A7 III

 So what is the bottom line?
 Is there a clear favorite between the Leica M10 and the Sony A7 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica M10 (Typ 3656):